Russell-Waterhouse/blog/content/post/advice.md

 engineers and single mothers and venture captalists and singers and forklift operators and fast food managers and mountaineers and everyone else.

-So when you read advice on the internet telling you to do ANYTHING, just stop and ask yourself if that advice would work on your mountain today.
+So when you read advice on the internet telling you to do ANYTHING, any career advice, financial advice, fitness advice, etc. just stop and ask yourself if that advice would work on your mountain today.

 Now of course, that also applies to everything that you've read in this blog